ashleve/lightning-hydra-template/README.md

 <details>
 <summary><b>Use Miniconda</b></summary>

-It's usually unnecessary to install full anaconda environment, miniconda should be enough (weights around 80 MB).
+It's usually unnecessary to install full anaconda environment, miniconda should be enough (weights around 80MB).

 Big advantage of conda is that it allows for installing packages without requiring certain compilers or libraries to be available in the system (since it installs precompiled binaries), so it often makes it easier to install some dependencies, like cudatoolkit for GPU support.